natural-language-programming/.github/profile/README.md

   By interpreting and executing natural language statements as instructions, Natural Language Programming bridges the gap between human-readable and machine-executable code.
 </pre>
+Remember, when you instruct a model you need to use words in their most common meaning.